erpnet/ErpNet.FP/README.md

 * **Didn't find your device on the list?** Please, create an issue here in the project and we will check whether we can support it with the current set of protocols or we need to implement a new one.

+# Source Code
+To compile and run the source code, you need Visual Studio 2019, version 16.2 Preview 1 (May 21st 2019) or newer.

 # License
 ----
 "Simplified BSD License" or "FreeBSD License", see [LICENSE.txt]